rheschwietert/wall_visualizer/README.md

 ## Wall Visualizer

-This project simulates building a brick wall with different stacking strategies and robot reachability.
+This project simulates building a brick wall with different stacking strategies and bonds.
-It’s an educational and visualization tool that demonstrates:
+It’s a visualization tool that demonstrates:
 - Horizontal stacking (row-by-row building).
 - Smart stacking (increased efficiency in stacking).
 - Simple ASCII rendering of the wall as it is being built.